kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 Each ApplySet MUST have an ID that can be used to uniquely identify the parent and member objects via the label selector conventions outlined in the following sections.
 As such, the name:
 * is subject to the normal limits of label values
-* MUST be generated in a way that provides reasonable uniqueness guarantees at the cluster scope

-This uniqueness constraint is designed to prevent over-selection due to naming collisions within overlapping scopes.
-To comply with it, this specification recommends that tooling choose IDs derived from identifiers that are already globally unique.
-For instance, the parent object's UUID or a base64 encoding of its GKNN would be suitable.
-We reserve the right to dictate a specific format at some point before this KEP goes into beta.
+* MUST be the base64 encoding of the hash of the GKNN, in the form `base64(sha256(<name>.<namespace>.<kind>.<group>))`, using the URL safe encoding of RFC4648.

+The second restriction is intended to protect against "id impersonation" attacks;
+we will likely evaluate specifics here during alpha (for example whether to include an empty string for a namespace on cluster-scoped objects).

+When operating against an existing applyset, tooling MUST verify the applyset against the generation mechanism here.
+Tooling MUST return an error if the applyset id does not match, though it MAY support some sort of force or repair operation instead, though this should require confirmation of some kind from the user ("type yes" or a flag).

-This name does not need to be used for the `metadata.name` of the parent object.
-In fact, it is likely desirable for tooling to allow end users to choose the `metadata.name` of the parent so that it is more intuitive for them to refer to.
+This applyset ID does not need to be used for the `metadata.name` of the parent object.
+Tooling should likely allow end users to choose the `metadata.name` of the parent so that it is more intuitive for them to refer to.

 ### ApplySet Member Objects